mikeprivette/NIST-to-Tech/README.md

 The framework focuses on using business drivers to guide cybersecurity activities and considering cybersecurity risks as part of the organization’s risk management processes.

+## Why the NIST CSF

+It’s a helpful way to relate cybersecurity tools to the NIST CSF capabilities.

+NIST isn’t applicable to everyone, but it’s a common way to speak and maps well to other frameworks.
+It was useful for me on a few projects, and I hadn’t seen anything like this before in the wild, so I thought others would find it valuable too.

 ## The Technology

 What's not included in the framework, however (and rightfully so), is a guide on how to leverage the many various cybersecurity technologies and open-source tools available today to achieve the goals of the framework.